What They Do: Craft and fine artists use a variety of materials and techniques to create art for sale and exhibition.

 Most craft and fine artists work full time, although part-time and variable work schedules are also common.
 In addition to pursuing their work as an artist, many hold another job because it may be difficult to rely solely on income earned from selling paintings or other works of art.
 During busy periods, artists may work long hours to meet deadlines.

-Overall employment of craft and fine artists is projected to show little or no change over the next ten years.
+Overall employment of craft and fine artists is projected to grow 14 percent over the next ten years, faster than the average for all occupations.